 The problem?
 Leaving didn’t mean I knew where I was going.

 I spent the next several years trying to find something I was passionate about, something of sustenance.
 After searching, eventually, I fell into a role at a company whose business model was based around helping people.

 The company took a portion of the profit from sales to fund and conduct humanitarian efforts.
 I worked for a company that helped people but was never in a role to be hands-on with them.
 So for years, I was confused about why a feeling of purpose never came.

 My conclusion?
 I failed to ask myself through my career shifts, “what is my purpose?”

 If you have found yourself asking this same question, read on for tips on how to find a career with purpose.

-Purpose is often seen as what can be done outside oneself.
+The purpose is often seen as what can be done outside of oneself.
 However, I would urge you to turn inside yourself and consider what your strengths and weakness are.